-- Eyelet - The holes where the laces thread through.
-Most running shoes often have extra eyelet to lock the heel in place.
+Eyelet - The holes where the laces thread through.
+Most running shoes often have an extra eyelet to lock the heel in place.

-- Heel collar - Often called as heel cuff, the heel collar wraps around the ankle.
+Heel collar - Often called heel cuff, the heel collar wraps around the ankle.
 It is cushioned and hugs the foot comfortably.
 It ensures a perfect fit and delivers added comfort.

 It makes up the base of the shoe and made of two materials - carbon rubber and blown rubber.
 The carbon rubber is a more durable material while the blown rubber is lighter and more flexible.

 The outsole design has durable materials for protection, tread for traction, and grooves for flexibility.
 Since the outsole makes contact with the ground, the outsole should be durable and grippy.

 Choosing the best performance shoes is a crucial decision for every runner.
 You should be aware that you have a unique body and biomechanics, so having a standard running shoe just won’t do.
 In picking the proper pair, there are different considerations to factor in.
 Aside from the pricing and your level of running experience, the best running shoe should also be able to improve your running without sacrificing things like comfort and support.